ehhong/identityexploration/_posts/projects/2019-07-13-melissakwan.md

   url: "assets/images/projects/melissakwan/melissakwan-read.png"
   alt: "read"

-quote: We just have everything with the rice, and that I think is a good metaphor for my identity – 'just with rice.'
+quote: We just have everything with the rice, and that's a good metaphor for my identity – 'just with rice.'

 bio: "
 <h2>Melissa Kwan</h2>